Before taking legal action against someone, you usually have to give that person a formal written notice. You do this by sending a demand letter.

 This article also has models of demand letters.

-You have received a demand letter?
-This article explains how you can respond, what to consider before responding and how to prepare to negotiate or go to court.
+This article on Answering a Demand Letter explains how you can respond, what to consider before responding and how to prepare to negotiate or go to court.

 This article explains in a general way the law that applies in Quebec.
 This article is not a legal opinion or legal advice.
 To find out the specific rules for your situation, consult a lawyer or notary.